smirarab/pasta/README.md

 From pre-build MAC image file
 ------
 1. Download the MAC application .dmg file from [the project website](http://www.cs.utexas.edu/~phylo/software/pasta/).
-2. Open the .dmg file and copy its content to your preferred destination.
+2. Open the .dmg file and copy its content to your preferred destination (do not run PASTA from the image itself).
-3. Simply run the PASTA app
+3. Simply run the PASTA app from where you copied it.

 From Source Code
 ------